whuang24/SimpleStockTracker/README.md

 * The graph can only display stock data that is collected when the app is active, and only the specified stocks that are selected in the watchlist will have their stock data collected.
 This is due to the lack of access through Finnhub functionalities.
 * The app is built for minimum screen width of 600px because any smaller screens would have a much more difficult time seeing the stock graph.
 * The stocks that are available are only the NASDAQ and NYSE stocks.
+* The project is currently not supported on Firefox and Safari

 ## Getting Started